-Exercise Title Am I An Upstander?
-Duration of Activity 15 minutes Materials Needed Pen Paper Introduction As you have learned in the introductory video, there are different roles in bullying, among them are: Bullying victim, the bully, reinforcers, bystanders, and upstanders.
+Topic Addressed (2 of the 12): Different Roles in Bullying Exercise Title Am I An Upstander?
+Duration of Activity 15 minutes nutes S Pen Paper Introduction As you have learned in the introductory video, there are different roles in bullying, among them are: Bullying victim, the bully, reinforcers, bystanders, and upstanders.
 This short activity below is to find out how confident your child would be to stick up for others in bullying scenarios, and to encourage them to become an UPSTANDER in order to help stop bullying in their school and to make it a safer place for all.
-Instructions Step 1: Print off the template below and instruct your child to mark off actions that they agree with and applies to them, and get them to shout BINGO when they have filled a line (across or vertical) Upstander Bingo I would help others who are being bullied I would try to stop harmful messages about others from spreading happening, I hav to recognise I te the power help stop ullying in school I would speak up about bullying I would tell a bully their behaviour is not okay I would tell a teacher if I saw someone being bullied in on even in on bullying so even if I was ould sit with neone who lways sits ne at lunch I would be friends with someone who is a victim of bullying I would encourage others to help make school a safe place If I was being bullied, I would tell a parent or teacher cyber taking would I saw bullying g place, I report the iser someone, I I would treat others how I would like to be treated I agree that everyone deserves kindness, regardless of their appearance I would not suffer in silence if I was being bullied inform villing to n myself bullying e kind I would ncourage dness within classroom If I saw someone upset that isn't in my friend group, I would try to help them
+Instructions Step 1: Print off the template below and instruct your child to mark off actions that they agree with and applies to them, and get them to shout BINGO when they have filled a line (across or vertical) Upstander Bingo I would help others who are being bullied I would try to stop harmful messages about others from spreading stop harmful messages about others from bullying happening, I would tell a trusted adult po I recognise I have the power to help stop bullying in school I would spe up about bullying I would tell a bully their behaviour is not okay teacher if I Join in on in on ng even I was I would sit with someone who always sits alone at lunch I would be friends with someone who is a victim of bullying I would encourage others to help make school a safe place If I was being bullied, I would tell a parent or teacher cyber taking would I saw bullying g place, I d report e user rur so v I heard a mour about omeone, I would not ontinue to spread it I would treat others how I would like to be treated I agree that everyone deserves kindness, regardless of their appearance I would not suffer in silence if I was being bullied inforr villing to n myself bullying] V I would ncourage kindness vithin the lassroom If I saw someone upset that isn't in my friend group, I would try to help them